Conversation series Passion and Politics

 How do politics of passion contribute to strife and conflict?
 To ethnic and sectarian categorizations?
 To loyalties and alliances?
 What is the emotive component of critique, protest and mobilization, challenging authoritarian regimes and power relations?
 How is passion interrelated with politics of displacement?
 With senses of uncertainty, experiences of persecution, the loss of a national home?
 And how may affect simultaneously work toward strengthening people’s sense of belonging and public intimacy?

-In order to reflect on such questions, and with the hope of generating new ones, The Center for Middle Eastern Studies at Lund University is bringing together five prominent international scholars for conversations with Associate Professor Maria Frederika Malmström, hosted and presented by Torsten Janson, senior lecturer at CMES and co-coordinator of the research program The Middle East in the Contemporary World (MECW).
+In order to reflect on such questions, and with the hope of generating new ones, The Center for Middle Eastern Studies (CMES) at Lund University is bringing together five prominent international scholars for conversations with Associate Professor Maria Frederika Malmström, hosted and presented by Torsten Janson, senior lecturer at CMES and co-coordinator of the research program The Middle East in the Contemporary World (MECW).

 Jessica Winegar is a sociocultural anthropologist whose work investigates how people articulate understandings of history and political-economic change through cultural production and consumption, in particular through competing notions of culture and culturedness.
 She is primarily concerned with the multiple ways that culture projects create social hierarchies and modern subjects while frequently hiding the mechanisms of these processes, thereby contributing to their durability.